Tribler/trustchain-superapp/detoks/README.md

 //TODO - is the above true?

 ### Token Structure
 To realize our transaction engine, we have opted for the use of 'owned' virtual tokens as a way to dictate a users' balance instead of an integer balance.
 We have opted for this choice as this would, in future work, allow us to validate ownership of specific tokens through the TrustChain network.
-Unfortunately, due to limited availability of hardware, In section [Limitations encountered](#Limitations-encountered), we discuss this limitation in more detail.
+Unfortunately, due to limited availability of hardware, this was quite difficult for us to test, and therefore we opted to focus more on transaction efficiency _whilst keeping our design open to integrity validation in the future_.
+We discuss this limitation in more detail in section [Limitations encountered](#Limitations-encountered).

 //TODO check this; maybe elaborate more/better on why we dont do validation ourselves or why its future work

-As for the design of the token, we use a simple design; each token only consists of a UUID and an integer ID, of which the latter only functions for debugging.
+As for the design of the token, we use a simple design; each token consists of a [UUID](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html) and an integer ID, of which the latter only functions for debugging.
 UUIDs are widely used as a method to create unique IDs for each object, which we use in the DeToks Transaction Engine as a way to identify a single token.
-//TODO add UUID link

 ### Database design
 This choice in use of tokens required a local storage of tokens.
-Each peer keeps track of their currently owned tokens in an SQLite database.
+Each peer keeps track of their currently owned tokens in an SQLite dasending to selftabase.
 SQLite was opted for as it is a lightweight server-less relational database management system suitable for embedded systems such as phones.

 To further increase token transaction efficiency, we aimed to keep the amount of database accesses to a minimum, as we found that database accesses were quite straining on runtime.
 To handle grouping of transactions more effficiently, we used [SQLite transactions](https://cashapp.github.io/sqldelight/2.0.0-alpha05/android_sqlite/transactions/).
 These transactions allow you to execute multiple statements under a single database transaction.